tatey/list_of_baby_names/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Each data set is licensed under their respective licenses.